donnyroufs/clean-architecture-ts-studies/clean-architecture-01/src/application/README.md

 ```

 The ultimate goal of a Presenter is to decouple the Application from a Delivery Mechanicsm(e.g Web).
 The Web will use it to map from the `output port` to it's own contract/view model/dto and then return it.
 I also **think** that it's perfectly valid to shape it even more.
 E.g. for a web api you might want the presenter to return a http response. (data + statusCode...)

-## Questions

-- Do we need to create an interface for useCases?
-Since application has Application specific business rules which to me sounds like we _might_ want different use-cases?